athul2023k-devv/CINEIQ_PRJCT/README.md

 * Above cmnds in bash
 ## Note
 * Since the abovve code involves an api call to tmdb's server have to use vpn(network blocks the site)
+* extract app.py and api.py files from the folder